Gombojavyn Zandanshatar: Academic and banking

-State Great Khural

-Official portrait of Zandanshatar in 2019.
+Political career

-In the 2004 parliamentary election, Zandanshatar was elected to the State Great Khural.
-From 2003 to 2004, Zandanshatar was Deputy Minister of Food and Agriculture of Mongolia.
+In the 2004 parliamentary election, Zandanshatar was elected to the State Great Khural from his home province, Bayankhongor.
+From 2003 to 2004, Zandanshatar was the Deputy Minister of Food and Agriculture of Mongolia.
+He was reelected as member of the State Great Khural in the 2008 parliamentary election.
 From 2009 to 2012, he was Minister of Foreign Affairs and Trade.
-He served as Cabinet Secretariat of Government of Mongolia from 2017 to 2019.
+He served as the secretary-general of the Mongolian People's Party from 2012 to 2013.

 In 2016, he returned to politics and was elected as member of parliament (MP) for the third time.
-He served as the secretary-general of the Mongolian People's Party from 2012 to 2013.
-During his tenure in the State Great Khural, he was chairman of the State Great Khural from 2019 to 2024.
-He lost reelection in the 2024 elections and subsequently served as Chief of Staff of the Office of the President of Mongolia until June 2025.
+He was appointed to the cabinet of Prime Minister Ukhnaagiin Khürelsükh as Chief Cabinet Secretary in October 2017.